jina-ai/jina/docs/fundamentals/gateway/custom-gateway.md

         self.server = Server(Config(app, host=self.host, port=self.port))
 ```

+Please refer to {ref}`the Server Implementation section<custom-gateway-server-implementation>` for details on how to implement
+the server.

 * Implement `async def run_server():`.
 This should run the server and `await` for it while serving:
 ```python
 from jina import Gateway